Grants & Loans

 Below is a list of lenders that Westminster College students have chosen over the past three years.
 This list is not exclusive and any lender may be used even if they are not listed:

-The maximum amount of additional loan a student can borrow is the annual cost of attendance (tuition, fees, room, board, books and personal expense allowance) less the financial aid the student is receiving for the academic year.
+The maximum amount of additional loan a student can borrow is the annual cost of attendance (tuition, fees, housing, food, books and personal expense allowance) less the financial aid the student is receiving for the academic year.